HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/SetGenericJVMArgumentsCorePod.md

 ## Introduction

-When running HCL Digital Experience in a containerized environment, most of the configuration settings need to be set in the helm-chart (values.yaml file) before a helm-upgrade need to be done to get them activated.
-Because HCL Digital Experience does not offer parameters for setting the generic jvm arguments for the core-pod in the helm-chart, the parameters need to be specified differently.
-This document provides detailed steps to set generic jvm arguments for the dx-core pod in a HCL DX containerized environment.
+In a containerized HCL Digital Experience environment, most configuration settings must be defined in the Helm chart (`values.yaml`) before you run a Helm upgrade to apply them.
+Because the Helm chart does not provide parameters for setting generic JVM arguments on the dx-core pod, you must configure them differently.

+This article describes how to set generic JVM arguments for the dx-core pod in a containerized HCL DX environment.

 ## Instructions

-If additional generic jvm arguments need to be added to the dx-core pod wp_profile/WebSpherePortal JVM the following procedure applies:
+To add generic JVM arguments to the dx-core pod wp_profile/WebSpherePortal JVM, follow these steps:

 1. Install or Update the HCL Digital Experience environment using the helm chart.
 Details can be found at URL: [Deploying using Helm](../../../deployment/install/container/helm_deployment/overview.md){target="_blank"}.

 2. As soon as the dx-core pod is up and running and the IBM Integrated Solutions Console is accessible, set the generic jvm arguments as following:

-    a.
-Open a web-browser and access the IBM Integrated Solutions Console (admin console).
+    1. Open a web-browser and access the IBM Integrated Solutions Console (admin console).
 (For example: `http://<DX_HOSTNAME>/ibm/console`)
-    b.
-Login as administrator.
+    2. Login as administrator.
-    c.
-In the Administration Console click **Servers**.
+    3. In the Administration Console click **Servers**.
-    d.
-Expand Server Type, then click **WebSphere application servers**.
+    4. Expand Server Type, then click **WebSphere application servers**.
-    e.
-Click to the name of the server.
+    5. Select the server name.
-    f.
-Expand **Java and Process Management**, then click **Process Definition**.
+    6. Expand **Java and Process Management**, then click **Process Definition**.
-    g.
-Under the **Additional Properties** section, click **Java Virtual Machine**.
+    7. Under the **Additional Properties** section, click **Java Virtual Machine**.
-    h.
-Scroll down and locate the textbox for **Generic JVM arguments**.
+    8. Scroll down and locate the textbox for **Generic JVM arguments**.
-    i.
-Add the additional generic jvm arguments at the end of all values that are already specified by using a blank-character as separator.
+    9. Add the additional generic jvm arguments at the end of all values that are already specified by using a space as separator.
-    j.
-Once changes are saved to the master configuration, the core-pod(s) require a restart for the arguments to take effect.
+    10. Once changes are saved to the master configuration, the core-pod(s) require a restart for the arguments to take effect.